 What does UN-adjusted population count and density mean?

-GPWv4 consists of two types of population grids: both types are based on census data, but one is adjusted to United Nations (UN) estimated national-level population counts.
+GPWv4 consists of two types of population rasters: both types are based on census data, but one is adjusted to United Nations (UN) estimated national-level population counts.
 Both are of value; however, the UN-Adjusted version has certain advantages and users may wish to use this type for regional and global analyses.

 Grids consistent with national censuses and population registers

 GPWv4 therefore provides data sets that adjust population estimates to the UN WPP in order to correct for any issues in the figures reported by national statistics offices.
-For each country, a single, national-level adjustment factor between the UN WPP estimates and the GPWv4 estimates is calculated for 2000, 2005, 2010, 2015, and 2020, and applied to each sub-national unit to calculate UN-adjusted population estimates.
+For each country, a single, national-level adjustment factor between the UN WPP estimates and the GPWv4 estimates is calculated for 2000, 2005, 2010, 2015, and 2020, and applied to each sub-national unit to calculate UNWPP-adjusted population estimates.

 Please see the GPWv4 Methods web page for additional information on the formulas used to adjust the population estimates to the UN national estimates.
 Please see the UN Department of Economic and Social Affairs (DESA) web page for more information on the 2015 Revision of World Population Prospects.